Aldia

 Commence Experiment

-When Drangleic finally faced the reality of the Undead, both King Vendrick and his older brother sought to know the cause behind it.
+Both Aldia and his younger brother sought to know the cause behind the Undead.
 But one cannot understand the Undead curse without a thorough understanding of the profound mysteries of the soul, chief among which is the nature of life itself.
 And to understand something so fundamental, one must first be familiar with a variety of interrelated topics — magic, fire, Disparity, light, Dark.
-And so, Aldia became a researcher, gathering various wise man from all over to his manor.
+And so, Aldia eventually gathered wise men from all over to his manor.
 While Aldian “warlocks” are technicians, literally “arts warriors”, (術士) their corresponding mask is actually named for a generic “arts expert” (術師) much like Eygil.
 It also increases both the number of souls acquired from slain enemies and resistance to the Dark; their shields resist flame.
-Amassing varied kinds of magic users was the older brother’s goal, all to have them help study the Darksign at the heart of the curse.
+Amassing various kinds of magic users was the older brother’s goal, all to help him study the Darksign at the heart of the curse.

 One of the grotesque weapons that were made at An Diel.
 Swung around like a great hammer.
 The true origin of this weapon that seems to be part of a crustacean’s body is unknown.